gvwilson/browsercast/design/comparison.md

 - caption button turns dark red when clicked to indicate it is on

-- seperated the css & js file used for implementing the audio file
+- separated the .css & .js file used for implementing the audio file

 **Amy**